-The excavation site of La Madeleine in Saint-Emilion opens its doors to the public on Monday, July 16th.
+The excavation site of La Madeleine in Saint-Emilion opens its doors to the public until Friday, July 19th.
 On this occasion, the archaeologists will present vestiges and will share the last discoveries.

 The site of the Madeleine located on a plateau outside the town of Saint-Emilion and dominating the Fongaban Valley contains the remains of an old Romanesque church associated with a cemetery.
 The Church of St. Mary Magdalene is mentioned in a charter of Archbishop Arnaud Geraud de Cabanac (1103-1131) dated around 1100.
 It is relegated outside the walls of when the construction of the enclosure located between the years 1199 and 1224 before being razed in the years 1338-1340.
 His cemetery continues to be used until the seventeenth century hosting inter alia burials of Protestant graves and victims of the plague.

 An archaeological excavation site led by N. SAUVAITRE, archaeologist from HADES, associate member of the AUSONIUS research laboratory (UMR-CNRS 5607, Bordeaux-Montaigne University) and seconded by Coralie DEMANGEOT, anthropologist of HADES and a member of the laboratory PACEA (UMR-CNRS 5199, University of Bordeaux) is conducted on the plateau to clear the remains and understand the funeral management of the cemetery.
 This project allows students to learn the basics of archeology and the excavation of burials.